Making of VIKTORY II Rules & Resources Forum Ordering Options Contact Us About Peter Morrison

 Quick Rules Explanation:

-This is a quick method of explaining the rules to someone that hasn't played before, using the "Incremental Approach" techniques explained in more detail on:
+This is a quick method of explaining the rules to someone that hasn't played before, using the "Incremental Approach" techniques:

 1. Set up the board and get out all the pieces.